rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The Bachet rule: a new method for weakly ranking ................................................

-As we have noticed before, the randomized *Bachet* ranking rule produces multiple rankings of unequal correlation equality.
-If we collect a small subset of best correlated rankings, we may use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class for constructing, by epistemic disjunctive fusion of these best correlated rankings, a weak *Bachet* ranking result.
+As we have noticed before, the randomized *Bachet* ranking rule produces multiple rankings of unequal correlation equality, respecting more or less the transitive part of the given outranking digraph.
+If we collect now a small subset of the best correlated rankings, we may use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class for constructing, by epistemic disjunctive fusion of these selected rankings, a weak *Bachet* ranking result showing in fact this transitive part.

-To explore the efficiency of this opportunity, a new :py:class:`~transitiveDigraphs.WeakBachetRanking` class has been added to the :py:mod:`transitiveDigraphs` module.
+To explore this opportunity, a new :py:class:`~transitiveDigraphs.WeakBachetRanking` class has been added to the :py:mod:`transitiveDigraphs` module.
 To illustrate its usefulness, let us reconsider the example outranking digraph *g* of :numref:`optimisingBachet`.

 .. code-block:: pycon
    :caption: *Bachet* weak ranking result
    :name: weakBachet1
-   :emphasize-lines: 4,22-26,29
+   :emphasize-lines: 3-4,7-10,13

    >>> from outrankingDigraphs import RandomBipolarOutrankingDigraph
    >>> g = RandomBipolarOutrankingDigraph(numberOfActions=9,seed=1)
    >>> from transitiveDigraphs import WeakBachetRanking
    >>> wb = WeakBachetRanking(g,randomized=20,seed=1,maxNbrOfRankings=5)
-   >>> wb
-    *------- Digraph instance description ------*
-     Instance class      : WeakBachetRanking
-     Instance name       : rel_randomperftab_wk
-     Digraph Order       : 9
-     Digraph Size        : 31
-     Valuation domain    : [-1.00;1.00]
-     Determinateness (%) : 93.06
-     Attributes          : ['name', 'actions', 'ndigits',
-                 'valuationdomain', 'criteria', 'methodData',
-		 'evaluation', 'NA', 'order', 'runTimes',
-		 'nbrThreads', 'startMethod', 'concordanceRelation',
-		 'vetos', 'negativeVetos', 'largePerformanceDifferencesCount',
-		 'relation', 'gamma', 'notGamma', 'resStat',
-		 'rankings', 'weakBachetCorrelation',
-		 'bachetRanking', 'bachetCorrelation', 'bachetConsensus']
-   >>> wb.showWeakOrder()
+   >>> wb.showWeakRanking()
     Ranking by Choosing and Rejecting
      1st ranked ['a2', 'a5']
        2nd ranked ['a6', 'a8', 'a9']